Titanoceratops: Classification

 OMNH 10165 is a particularly large chasmosaurine fossil, which Lehman originally assigned to the genus Pentaceratops, believing that it was a particularly large and old specimen.
 A 2011 study by Longrich disagreed with this interpretation, concluding that it was actually a distinct genus, which he named Titanoceratops.
 Longrich interpreted the specimen as sharing more characteristics with Triceratops and Torosaurus than with Pentaceratops, and he named a new group, Triceratopsini, to contain all of them.
 Longrich used the following features to distinguish the specimen from other chasmosaurines: the possession of thin squamosals (Triceratops); an unsealed parietal fenestrae (Triceratops); an epijugal resembling a hornlike structure (Triceratops); a narrow median bar of the parietal (Triceratops, Torosaurus); a narial strut oriented vertically with a narrow base (Triceratops, Torosaurus); an enlarged epoccipital on the rear end of the squamosal (Triceratops, Torosaurus, Eotriceratops); an extremely enlarged premaxillary fossa (Triceratops, Torosaurus, Eotriceratops); and in lacking a narial process of the premaxilla that is dorsally inflected (Triceratops, Torosaurus, Eotriceratops).

-Lehman ignored Longrich's reclassification in his own subsequent publications.
-As part of a 2020 study by Fowler and Freedman Fowler, the authors critically re-evaluated the evidence that Titanoceratops was a distinct genus.
+Steven Wick and Thomas Lehman ignored Longrich's reclassification in their subsequent 2013 publication.
+In 2020, Denver Fowler and Elizabeth Freedman Fowler critically re-evaluated the evidence that Titanoceratops was a distinct genus.
 They agreed with Lehman's original assessment, that the features in the specimen that appeared unique were likely due simply to advanced age and unusually large size.
-Pending a full re-evaluation of the specimen by other researchers, Fowler and Freedman Fowler opted to consider OMNH 10165 simply a large Pentaceratops.
+Pending a full re-evaluation of the specimen by other researchers, they opted to consider OMNH 10165 as aff.
+Pentaceratops.
+In 2021, Sebastian Dalman and colleagues recovered Titanoceratops as a member of the Triceratopsini, specifically as a sister taxon of Ojoceratops.